 where n is the number of scans, Si equals 1 if the two animals have the same activity at scan i and 0 if they do not.

-The synchrony of a focus animal with the rest of the group or a certain sub-group of animals in the group can be calculated as:
+The synchrony of a focal animal (i.e., the animal observed) with the rest of the group or a certain sub-group of animals in the group can be calculated as:

-the average of the proportion of animals from the group or the sub-group performing the same activity as the focus animal across scans.
-This also corresponds to the average of synchrony indices (a) obtained for a focus animal and any other animal from the herd or the sub-group (Veissier et al., 1989):
+the average of the proportion of animals from the group or the sub-group performing the same activity as the focal animal across scans.
+This also corresponds to the average of synchrony indices (a) obtained for a focal animal and any other animal from the herd or the sub-group (Veissier et al., 1989):

 synchrony= 1nm-1j=1m-1i=1nSij#10

-where n is the number of scans, m is the number of animals in the group, Sij equals 1 if the focus animal and the other animal j have the same activity at scan i and 0 if they do not.
+where n is the number of scans, m is the number of animals in the group, Sij equals 1 if the focal animal and the other animal j have the same activity at scan i and 0 if they do not.

 the proportion of scans during which the focal individual performs the same activity as most individuals of the rest of the group (Ruckstuhl, 1999).
-The calculation is similar to that for the synchrony between two animals given in (a) above but with Si equals 1 when the focus animal has the same activity as most of the group and 0 when it does not.
+The calculation is similar to that for the synchrony between two animals given in (a) above but with Si equals 1 when the focal animal has the same activity as most of the group and 0 when it does not.

 At group level, the synchrony can be calculated with several indices: